GreenDelta/openLCA2-manual/src/advanced_top/data_quality.md

 The abbreviations for the columns are **R**eliability, **C**ompleteness, **T**emporal correlation, **G**eographical correlation, **F**urther technical correlation as defined in your data quality scheme, see "[Processes](../processes/general_information.md)".

-In a similar fashion, the data quality for the impact analysis tab is displayed after the calculation is performed.
+In a similar fashion, the data quality for the impact analysis tab is displayed after the calculation is performed on **flow level**.

 ![](../media/data_quality_impact.png)
 _Impact Analysis - data quality_